influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withReplicas(replicas)
 ```

-The number of pods in the cluster.
+"The number of pods in the cluster."

 ### fn spec.kafka.withVersion